 The US Army War College team’s recently -released June 2016 efforts are superbly coordinated and presented, with the bottom line that without significant DoD adaptation and defense activism, the United States hazards serial strategic setbacks in the face of mounting gray zone competition and conflict.

-In a Modern War Institute report just released, CPT John Chambers looks at hybrid warfare and ways the U.S. Army can be equipped and prepared to counter hybrid threats.
+In a Modern War Institute report just released, MAJ John Chambers looks at hybrid warfare and ways the U.S. Army can be equipped and prepared to counter hybrid threats.

 The links provided are a partial, work-in-progress webliography of recent strategic thought regarding gray zone threats, and threat deterrence.